OpenDataScotland/jkan/_datasets/north+ayrshire+council-contact+centre+call+performance.md

 category:
 - Business and Economy
 date_created: ''
-date_updated: '2018-06-04'
+date_updated: ''
-license: This dataset shows the number of calls in the council Contact Centre that have been answered, abandoned and redirected.
-It is shown as an absolute number and as a percentage of the calls for that period.
+license: No licence
 maintainer: North Ayrshire Council
-notes: <p>DCAT feed</p>
+notes: <p>This dataset shows the number of calls in the council Contact Centre that have been answered, abandoned and redirected.
+It is shown as an absolute number and as a percentage of the calls for that period.</p>
 organization: North Ayrshire Council
 original_dataset_link: https://maps-north-ayrshire.opendata.arcgis.com/maps/north-ayrshire::contact-centre-call-performance
 records: null